spirosmastorakis/ndnSIM-development/docs/source/metric.rst

 Content store trace helper
 --------------------------

+NOTE: This tracer can be used ONLY when the content store structure of ndnSIM is used!

 - :ndnsim:`ndn::CsTracer`

     With the use of :ndnsim:`ndn::CsTracer` it is possible to obtain statistics of cache hits/cache misses on simulation nodes.